 💡If your single answer selection type of question collects comments provided by respondents in the comment fields, you'll also see them in the Analyze tab.

 Feel free to click on the arrow next to Answers to filter the comments by the answer choice they were provided for.
 If you click on the 👤 icon, you'll be taken to the Individual responses tab to see all answers from this particular respondent.

-Results of a Dropdown list type of question are calculated in the same way as results of a Single answer selection.
-In the below example there are five responses, 3 of them provided to the answer choice Astronomy, and 2 provided to the answer choice Physics.
+The results of a Dropdown list type of question are calculated in the same way as the results of a Single answer selection.
+In the below example, there are five responses, 3 of them were provided to the answer choice Astronomy, and 2 provided to the answer choice Physics.

-Similar to before, the third answer option is not present in this analysis, because it hasn't been chosen by the respondents.
+Similar to before, the third answer option is not present in this analysis because it hasn't been chosen by any respondent.

 Looking at the example of Astronomy, the percentage of answers this option received is 60%, because